Decarbonization

 Initiative(1)

-Activities of the Carbon Free Committee■ Initiatives at Each Site to Realize the Decarbonization Vision
+Activities of the Carbon Free Committee■ Initiatives at Each Site to Achieve Our Decarbonization Vision

 In addition to these measures, the Carbon Free Committee is also working to reduce Scope 3 CO2 emissions to realize the JX Advanced Metals Group's Decarbonization Vision.